BasedLinux/bsd/doc/manual/source/glossary.md

   Translate a [derivation expression] into a [store derivation].

-  See [`nix-instantiate`](./command-ref/nix-instantiate.md), which produces a store derivation from a Nix expression that evaluates to a derivation.
+  See [`bsd-instantiate`](./command-ref/bsd-instantiate.md), which produces a store derivation from a Bsd expression that evaluates to a derivation.

   [instantiate]: #gloss-instantiate